npm/pacote/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [WeAllJS Code of Conduct](https://wealljs.org/code-of-conduct), which is itself based on [Contributor Covenant](http://contributor-covenant.org), version 1.4, available at
+This Code of Conduct was generated using [WeAllJS Code of Conduct Generator](https://npm.im/weallbehave), which is based on the [WeAllJS Code of
+Conduct](https://wealljs.org/code-of-conduct), which is itself based on [Contributor Covenant](http://contributor-covenant.org), version 1.4, available at